prasoon2211/vox/README.md

 ## Getting Started

+Use a hosted version here: https://usevox.netlify.app

+Or, to use locally:

 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`